firepear/homefarm/docs/management.md

 ## Checking farm status

 Use `farmctl status`.
 Run it anytime you'd like to see what the machines in your farm are doing.

-It can generate a lot of output, so you might want to pipe it to a pager.
+If too much output is generated to fit onscreen, `less` will be invoked.